 Marine debris is a serious environmental concern, and addressing it will require fact-based solutions, not deflection or false narratives.
 After conducting offshore tests in the GPGP, The Ocean Cleanup, a Dutch non-profit organization developing and scaling technologies to remove floating plastics from the ocean, found that the measurement of offshore oceanic plastic pollution, such as lost fishing gear, has been historically underestimated.
 A new study attributes this underestimation to the misinterpretation of an initial study dating back to the 1970s that has since been repeatedly cited.

 The Ocean Cleanup analyzed over 1,200 pounds of debris from the GPGP using modern technology and ran simulations to determine the origin of waste collected during offshore tests.
 The organization found that the largest single source of debris in the GPGP is “ghost gear,” a term used to describe abandoned and lost fishing gear that make up nearly 50 percent of marine litter.
-Ghost gear represents 75 to 86 percent of plastics found in the GPGP, is the single largest contributor to plastic pollution in the ocean and primarily originates from fishing activities in the United States, Japan, Korea, China, Taiwan and Russia.
+Ghost gear, representing 75 to 86 percent of plastics found in the GPGP, is the single largest contributor to plastic pollution in the ocean and primarily originates from fishing activities in the United States, Japan, Korea, China, Taiwan and Russia.
 These findings emphasize the significance of critically evaluating the challenge of environmental waste from all perspectives and the role different stakeholders can play in making our oceans waste-free.

-Projects designed to reduce flows of lost, discarded or abandoned fishing nets, fish aggregating devices (FADs), long lines and other fishing gear in the ocean will be critical in the fight to address marine debris.
+Projects designed to reduce the flow of lost, discarded or abandoned fishing nets, fish aggregating devices (FADs), long lines and other fishing gear in the ocean will be critical in the fight to address marine debris.
 The Global Ghost Gear Initiative is a cross-stakeholder alliance that is already working to combat the impact of lost and abandoned fishing gear by implementing best practices and policies to prevent and remediate ghost gear in the environment.
 Additionally, responsible investments in recycling infrastructure, including advanced recycling facilities, can help curb marine debris.

 Increased investment in innovative technologies to capture, repurpose, reprocess and reuse post-consumer plastics can help reduce plastic pollution in the marine environment and simultaneously deter the loss of valuable material.
 In fact, post-consumer plastic packaging that ends up in the trash amounts to about $80 to $120 billion each year.
 This number can be drastically decreased through investments in a circular economy.

 New research and development initiatives spearheaded by the plastics industry to process complex plastics are helping ensure that all plastic can be reused or recycled.
 As of January 2022, Eastman Chemical Company announced plans to invest up to $1 billion to construct the world’s largest molecular plastics recycling facility in France.
 Over the last few years, ExxonMobil and Shell have been developing innovative advanced recycling programs, which process complex plastics like wrappers and detergent bottles, that can keep more plastic out of landfills and out of the ocean.
-In 2019, Shell announced a new process that breaks down complex and multilayered plastics back into their original polymers, so it can be used to produce new plastics.
+Since 2019, Shell has updated and invested in processes that break down complex and multilayered plastics back into their original polymers, so they can be used to produce new plastic materials.
+Through innovative partnerships with other companies, Shell has been able to expand its advanced recycling capabilities and upgrade pyrolysis units that utilize municipal solid waste plastic for reuse, both domestically and internationally.

 Innovative investments like these extend the lifecycle of plastic materials and ensure waste is properly managed to remain in the economy and out of our ecosystems.
 However, the goal of eliminating marine litter won’t be accomplished by the plastics industry alone.
 It takes all of us to find real solutions to the environmental challenges we face.